-The Chesney Clinic will provide first aid if students become ill or injured during the day.
-The Clinic will contact the parent/guardian if the situation requires their immediate attention or in case of medical emergency.
-Please make sure that all parent contact information is up-to-date with Chesney.
-Clinic workers supervise the administration of medications, take temperatures, and administer emergency first aid when appropriate.
+The Chesney Clinic will provide first aid if a student becomes ill or is injured during the school day.
+Clinic Workers supervise the administration of medications, take temperatures, and administer emergency first aid when appropriate.
+The Clinic will contact the parent/guardian if the situation requires their immediate attention or in case of a medical emergency.
+Please make sure that all parent/guardian contact information is up-to-date with the school.

 Taking medications during school hours is discouraged.
-Parents are asked to arrange medication schedules so that it is not necessary for medication to be taken at school.
-However, if the physician recommends such administration, then the parent must complete the Administration of Medication Request Form and return it to the school.
-The form should be updated yearly.
-Medication must be in the original prescription container, brought to school by the parent/guardian and must be housed in the Clinic.
-Students may not have medications in their possession or share these medications with others.
+Parents/Guardians are asked to arrange medication schedules so that it is not necessary for medication to be taken at school.
+However, if the physician recommends such administration, then the parent/guardian must complete the Administration of Medication Request Form and return it to the school.
+This form should be updated yearly.

 The clinic does not supply acetaminophen (Tylenol), ibuprofen (Advil), etc. For students who may need these medicines, parents will need to provide them to the Clinic with appropriate forms.
-Students requiring ANY medication at school must have a parent bring the medication and documentation to the Clinic (this includes Ibuprofen, Tylenol, eye drops, cough drops, etc.).
-All medication is stored and administered by the clinic worker.
-If students need to be given medication, we cannot give it to them unless we have written permission.
+Students requiring ANY medication at school must have a parent bring the medication and documentation to the Clinic (this includes acetaminophen, ibuprofen, eye drops, cough drops, etc.).
+If students need to be given medication, we cannot administer unless we have written permission.

 Degrees and Certifications:

 Please contact Ms. Williams with any questions or concerns regarding your child's health at school.